 With respect to anoxic conditions, Sites Reservoir is expected to behave like other reservoirs as described above.
 During spring through fall, anoxic water at the bottom of the reservoir could cause the release of metals from sediment.
 Upon late fall/early winter turnover of the reservoir, which would occur after Sites Reservoir releases for water supply are finished for the year, metals released under anoxic conditions may mix within the whole reservoir, temporarily causing increased concentrations of metals at the top of the reservoir and decreased concentrations at the bottom of the reservoir.
 Eventually concentrations of dissolved metals are expected to decline after turnover due to presence of oxygen and adherence to particulates in the water column.
-Because there would be no reservoir present under the No Project Alternative, the effect of metals on aquatic organisms within the reservoir would not represent an impact of the Project on the environment relative to the No Project Alternative.
+Because there would be no reservoir present under the No Project Alternative, the effect of metals on aquatic organisms within the reservoir would affect water quality in the reservoir, but would not represent an impact of the Project on the environment relative to the No Project Alternative.
+This paragraph has focused on conditions in Sites Reservoir that are pertinent to the following text regarding releases from Sites Reservoir.